azurecitadel/azurecitadel.github.io/guides/citadel.md

 ### 6. Push the commit up to your fork

-Push those commited changes up to your GitHub repo:
+Push those committed changes up to your GitHub repo:

 * Select Push from the SCM ellipsis, or
 * Click on the sync button (![sync](/guides/citadel/images/sync.png))

 ### 7. Make a pull request

 Once you have changes that you would like to see added to the main repo then

 1. Open <a href="https://github.com/" target="_blank">GitHub</a>
 1. Navigate to azurecitadel.github.io in the list of your repositories
 1. Click on the Pull Request button